Heat Transfer Today

 Solution of Blasius Equation Using Shooting

 This workbook performs a numerical solution of the Blasius equation for flow in a laminar, self-similar, flat plate boundary layer.
-The Runge-Kutta integration scheme and shooting algorithm used to solve this third-order, non-linear, ordinary differential equation were taken from An Introduction to Computational Fluid Mechanics by C.Y.
-Chow and embellished with Excel graphics.
-Once the value of f'(∞) is close to the desired value (1.0), a half-interval method is used to correct f”(0) until the converged value is found.
-Tabulated results from a classical source (Howarth’s results as reported in Schlicting) are included for comparison with the current solution.
+It uses a Runge-Kutta integration scheme and a shooting algorithm used to solve this third-order, non-linear, ordinary differential equation.
+This algorithm is from An Introduction to Computational Fluid Mechanics by C.Y.
+Chow and is embellished with Excel graphics.
+Once the value of f'(∞) is close to the desired value (1.0), we use a half-interval method to correct f”(0) until the converged value is found.
+We provide tabulated results from a classical source (Howarth’s results as reported in Schlicting) for comparison with the current solution.

 animated GIF showing solution of Blasius equation for flow in a self-similar boundary layer by shooting in conjunction with Runge-Kutta integration.

 Shooting solution of Blasius Equation for flow in a laminar boundary layer.
-Shows f, f’ (velocity), and f” (shear) for a sequence of shots.
+This plot shows f, f’ (velocity), and f” (shear) for a sequence of shots.
 Eventually the outer boundary condition f’ = 1.0 is matched.

 The “.332” appearing in the correlation for laminar, forced convection on a flat plate follows directly from the value of f”(0) found eventually in the above calculation.